nakedbot/open-to/_posts/2017-8-23-slow-the-spread-of-hiv.md

 layout: post
 title: Slow the Spread of HIV
 weight:       5
-description: Without the best information, “millions more will die.”
+description: Medical professionals need to be equipped with the most up-to-date information.
 image: assets/images/pic03.jpg
 permalink: /slow-the-spread-of-hiv/
 redirect_to: